mburakyucel/purdue-chat/README.md

 };
 ```
 5. (optional) Configure a new Bucket
 6. Setup firebase hosting using the Firebase CLI following the instructions in the Firebase Console Hosting tab.
-Deploy app using `firebase deploy` or `ng deploy`
+Deploy app using `ng deploy` or `firebase deploy`.
+Refer to AngularFire deployment for more details: https://github.com/angular/angularfire/blob/master/docs/deploy/getting-started.md